lowRISC/opentitan/hw/ip/spi_host/doc/theory_of_operation.md

 - In Quad-mode, the four most significant bits, `sr_q[7:4]`, are connected to `sd_o[3:0]` and the shift register shifts four bits with every pulse.

 The connections to the shift register inputs are similar.
-Depending on the speed, the `sd_i` inputs are routed to the the 1, 2, or 4 least significant inputs of the shift register.
+Depending on the speed, the `sd_i` inputs are routed to the 1, 2, or 4 least significant inputs of the shift register.
 In full-cycle mode, the shift register LSB's are updated directly from the `sd_i` inputs.
 Otherwise the data first passes through an input sampling register, `sd_i_q[3:0]`, which allows the input sampling events to be staggered from the output shift events.